My Therapeutic Approach

 Much of the work of therapy happens in developing the relationship itself.
 As we do that, patterns will play out and emotions will arise.
 The experiences you have in the room with me all support your process of learning about yourself and making the life changes you need.

-I hold an MA in psychology and a BA in gender studies and philosophy; and training in Focusing levels I and II, Brainspotting level I, and Internal Family Systems level I (in progress).
+My educational background includes an MA in psychology and a BA in gender studies and philosophy; and training in Focusing levels I and II, Brainspotting level I, and Internal Family Systems level I (in progress).
 My previous experience in the field includes working on a crisis line and as a clinician at an LGBTQ+ mental health agency.

 Want to get started?
 Find answers to common questions on my get started page.
 Send me an email at email@example.com or fill out the form below.